nadav96/aws-lambda-microservice/README.md

 │   │   ├── common_dependencies.txt - A list of files which the function needs from the common folder (can include sub folders in the common folder as well).
 │   │   ├── requirements.txt - the python modules needs by the function
 │   │   ├── function.py - the function code itself
+│   │   ├── function-test.py - executed by the test script, test the core of the function, and return exit code (0 is success)
 │   │   └── template.yaml - the template instructions for the function (will be use to append to the resulting template the function part)
 │   ├── template-skeleton.yaml - the skeleton of the final template file use to deploy to aws │   └── common - shared libraries across the functions in the app